locustio/locust/docs/writing-a-locustfile.rst

 and then Python's ``random.choice()`` is used pick tasks from the list.

-.. _marking-tasks:
+.. _tagging-tasks:

-Marking tasks
+Tagging tasks
 -------------

-By marking tasks using the `mark <locust.core.mark>` decorator, you can be picky about what tasks are executed during the test using the :code:`--marks` argument.
+By tagging tasks using the `tag <locust.core.tag>` decorator, you can be picky about what tasks are executed during the test using the :code:`--tags` argument.
 Consider the following example:

 .. code-block:: python

-    from locust import User, constant, task, mark
+    from locust import User, constant, task, tag

     class MyUser(User):
         wait_time = constant(1)

-        @mark('mark1')
+        @tag('tag1')
         @task
         def task1(self):
             pass

-        @mark('mark1')
+        @tag('tag1')
-        @mark('mark2')
+        @tag('tag2')
         @task
         def task2(self):
             pass

-        @mark('mark3')
+        @tag('tag3')
         @task
         def task3(self):
             pass